Grace Metalious: Publishing phenomenon

 Metalious's publisher promoted her in a photo captioned "Pandora in Blue Jeans".
 Commenting on her critics, she observed, "If I'm a lousy writer, then an awful lot of people have lousy taste".
 Of her work's frankness, she said, "Even Tom Sawyer had a girlfriend, and to talk about adults without talking about their sex drives is like talking about a window without glass."

 Later works

 Metalious's other novels sold well but not as well as her first.
-Return to Peyton Place (1959) was followed by The Tight White Collar (1961) and No Adam in Eden (1963).
+Return to Peyton Place (Nov.
+24, 1959) was followed by The Tight White Collar (Sept.
+24, 1960) and No Adam in Eden (Sept.
+24, 1963).
+September 24 must have been a lucky date for Metalious because three of her four novels were published on September 24.

 Death

 Suffering from cirrhosis of the liver from years of heavy drinking, Metalious died on February 25, 1964, at age 39.
 "If I had to do it over again", she once said, "it would be easier to be poor.
 Before I was successful, I was as happy as anyone gets."
 She is buried in Smith Meeting House Cemetery in Gilmanton.

 Hours before her death, Metalious was convinced by her final lover, John Rees, to sign a will leaving him her entire estate, with the understanding that he would take care of her children.
 Her family was able to invalidate the will, but to little avail, as her estate proved to be insolvent from years of lavish living, generosity to "friends", and embezzlement by an agent.
 At the time of her death, she had bank accounts totaling $41,174 and debts of more than $200,000.